 Canvas tents are the perfect solution for anyone who has ever camped in the winter months because they are tough enough to hold snow off of you and they stop the cold winter winds from simply whipping through.
 You get more space with this truck tent than you do with many others because it is designed to set up with the tailgate down to give you a little more room.

 7. SportZ Truck Tent Blue/Grey

 The SportZ truck tent is designed so there is no need for guide ropes to keep the tent in proper position.
 The awning of the tent is a 4’ x 4’ piece of fabric that secures to the tailgate of the truck so there is no need for lines stretched out to trees.
 This tent easily sleeps two people and provides you the comforts of camping in a tent with the comforts of having a camper that is off of the ground.

-You get plenty of headroom with a five foot six inch clearance and you get plenty of ventilation with two mesh windows and side vents.
-It sets up quick and easy using color coded poles that go into sleeves.
+You get plenty of headroom with a five-foot-six-inch clearance and you get plenty of ventilation with two mesh windows and side vents.
+It sets up quickly and easily using color-coded poles that go into sleeves.
 Most people will spend a total of ten minutes pitching this tent, and when you take it down there is a convenient carry bag to store it in.